-- Redundancy, where relevant;
+- redundancy, where relevant;

-- An accepted workers' compensation claim under the Safety, Rehabilitation and Compensation Act 1988 that requires a staff member to undertake duties in a suitable alternative position.
+- an accepted workers' compensation claim under the Safety, Rehabilitation and Compensation Act 1988 that requires a staff member to undertake duties in a suitable alternative position.

-The Redeployment Process - Non Medical
+Redeployment Process – Non Medical

-- A suitable alternative position means a position which has substantially the same duties, classification level and career standing as the surplus position, and for which the staff member currently possesses the skills and experience (or could reasonably be expected to develop the required skills within a limited period) to satisfactorily perform the duties of the position.
+- A suitable alternative position means a position which has substantially the same duties, classification level and career standing as the redundant position, and for which the staff member currently possesses the skills and experience (or could reasonably be expected to develop the required skills within a limited period) to satisfactorily perform the duties of the position.

-- A staff member who disagrees with the suitability of a proposed alternative position for redeployment may seek a Review of Decision in accordance with the relevant provision of the Enterprise Agreement, on the basis that the decision will have a detrimental impact on career standing.
+- A staff member who disagrees with the suitability of a proposed suitable alternative position for redeployment may seek a Review of Decision in accordance with the relevant provision of the Enterprise Agreement, on the basis that the decision will have a detrimental impact on career standing.

 - For academic staff who wish to use the redeployment period to find alternative work outside the University, the University will provide reasonable outplacement support and time for job search activities and attending interviews without loss of pay; and, where agreed by the Director – Human Resources, a program of training; reasonable travel and other expenses associated with these activities.